Last Updated on

 This is the highest village of the island highlight at the altitude of 850 meters above the sea.
 Here you can see and taste many local products like wines, jams, sweets; find out more about handmade goods and how they are made and look at the life in a traditional Greek village.
 I find it interesting from a cultural point of view.
 If you are doing an island tour and you are interested in the local culture, Embonas is a nice destination for this.
 Moreover, it’s not that popular among tourists comparing to the beach cities, so the village keeps its authenticity.
 Here I also tried the best homemade Moussaka(see more details in food).

-Swim at different beaches and bays
+Swim at different bays and beaches in Rhodes

 Explore the bays of St. Paul and Anthony Quinn.
 The latest was a place of shooting a movie.